reasonmethis/llm-workflow-cookbook-lightlang/README.md

 ```

 ### 1. Debate Competition Workflow (Prompt Chaining)
 The script [`1_prompt_chaining.py`](1_prompt_chaining.py) demonstrates how to create a workflow where prompts use the results of prior prompts.
-It run a simple mock debate competition, where one agent generates a thesis, another one presents an affirmative argument, and a third one generates a rebuttal to it.
+It runs a simple mock debate competition, where one agent generates a thesis, another one presents an affirmative argument, and a third one generates a rebuttal to it.

 ```bash
 python 1_prompt_chaining.py